 - Gently shake the Indian coffee filter to level the bed of grounds.
 Place the tamper on top of the coffee and press down slightly.
 I have been leaving the tamper on top of the bed of grounds for brewing.

-- Gently pour 125 mL of 205 degree fahrenheit water (if you don’t have a thermometer or a variable temperature kettle, water a minute off of boil will work just fine) on top of the bed of coffee grounds.
+- Slowly pour 125 mL of 205 degrees Fahrenheit water on top of the bed of coffee grounds.
+If you don’t have a thermometer or a variable temperature kettle, water a minute off of boil will work just fine..
 If you don’t have a scale, just fill up the Indian coffee filter to the top.
 Use caution, this device gets really hot while it is brewing.

 - In 5 to 8 minutes you should have a delicious coffee decoction that can be used to make Kaapi or consumed as is (be careful this little shot can pack a big caffeine punch).